ROSS-org/ross-org.github.io/_posts/2016-11-28-instrumentation.md

 The user can create a callback function that ROSS will use to collect the event type, and ROSS will then handle storing the data in the buffer and the I/O.  The benefit to this is that the user can choose to collect other data about the event, and ROSS will handle this as well.
 It's important to remember that this data collection will result in a lot of output, since it's happening per event.
 The details on using event tracing with model-level data is described in the next section on Model-level sampling

+### Simulation engine data sampling
+To turn on simulation engine sampling, use the option `--engine-stats=n`, where n = 1 for GVT-based sampling, 2 for real time sampling, or 3 to turn on both.
+As stated previously, no model code modifications are needed to collect simulation engine data for any instrumentation mode.

 ### Model-level data sampling
 To turn on the model-level data sampling, you need to use `--model-stats=n`.
 You can turn it on for the GVT-based sampling (`--model-stats=1`), real time sampling (`--model-stats=2`), or both (`--model-stats=3`).
 It will sample the model data at the same time as the simulation engine data, depending on the modes you have turned on.
 You do not actually need to turn on the simulation engine instrumentation though.
 For instance, setting `--model-stats=1` with no other ROSS instrumentation options specified, will sample model data at each GVT, but will not sample the simulation engine data.
 We have plans to add sampling on a virtual time basis (i.e., the user specifies the virtual time interval instead of sampling at GVT) in the future.